unicornio8/checkoutapi-docs/source/includes/_checkout-api.md

 }
 ```

-Of all the elements of the checkout, addresses are the only ones that can be changed without impact on the overall checkout process.
+Of all the elements of the checkout addresses are the only ones that can be changed without impact on the overall checkout process.
 In the future we will support different shipping methods, which will be available for changing after checkout creation.

+Like in checkout creation addresses, can be specified via ID, a complete address, or no value at all (default address in the address book will be used).
+The mutual exclusivity of the address specification follows the same behavior as the creation step.

 The response is the same object than in checkout creation, so the same considerations taken for creation are valid here.